Finns Party: 2011–2017

 The Finns Party obtained 39 seats in the 2011 election, making them the third largest party, narrowly behind the National Coalition Party (44) and the Social Democrats (42).
 Soini received 43,212 personal votes, the highest number of all candidates, leaving behind the Foreign Minister Alexander Stubb and the Finance Minister Jyrki Katainen in their Uusimaa electoral district.
 The popularity of the party rose from 4.1% to 19.1% in just four years.
 Helsingin Sanomat wrote in an editorial that the party and Soini had "rewritten the electoral history books".
 According to political analyst Jan Sundberg, Soini had the ability to appeal to common people and make complicated things look easy.
 The election result was also referred to as "shocking" and "exceptional".

 After the election, the National Coalition Party (NCP) began negotiations aiming to form a cabinet between the NCP, the Social Democrats, and the Finns Party.
 However, when it became clear that the NCP and the Social Democrats would continue to support EU bailouts, which the Finns Party vehemently opposed during the electoral campaign, the party voluntarily broke from the negotiations to become the leading opposition party.
 Soini said that the party would not compromise its core principles just to enter the government.
 According to an opinion poll, most of the party's supporters accepted this decision.

-The Finns Party's popularity initially continued to rise after the 2011 election: in one opinion poll from June 2011 gave the party a record popularity of 23 percent.
+The Finns Party's popularity initially continued to rise after the 2011 election: in one opinion poll from June 2011 gave the party a record popularity of 23%.
 The party's membership rose to over 8,000 members by 2013 (up from circa 5,500 in 2011 and circa 1,000 in 2005).
 Membership in the party's youth organisation rose as well, going from 800 before the 2011 election to over 2,200 in 2013.